-- Level 1 Quoted prices for identical instruments in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs or significant value-drivers are observable in active markets. - Level 3 Model-derived valuations in which one or more significant inputs or significant value-drivers are unobservable.
+- Level 1 Quoted prices for identical instruments in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not - active; and model-derived valuations in which all significant inputs or significant value-drivers are observable in active markets.
+Level 3 Model-derived valuations in which one or more significant inputs or significant value-drivers are unobservable.

 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There were no changes in methodologies used at December 31, 2012 and 2011.
-There were no transfers between levels during 2012 and 2011.
+There were no changes in methodologies used at December 31, 2013 and 2012.
+There were no transfers between levels during 2013 and 2012.
+See footnote 2(c) for description of valuation methodologies for assets measured at fair value.